3-in-1 comprehensive formula for bone & heart health

 Bonovita is an innovative and comprehensive health supplement with 4 established active ingredients for healthy, strong bones and heart.
 Its unique combination contains Bonolive® Olive Extract (Oleuropein 40%), Vitamin K2, Vitamin D3 (Cholecalciferol) .
 Each of these ingredients is carefully selected based on its scientifically researched benefits for bone and heart health.[1,2,3] They work together synergistically to provide extensive health effects for our overall well-being.

 Bonovita is highly beneficial for adults, including the elderly, who seek a healthy and active lifestyle.
 As a 3-in-1 health supplement with once daily dosing, Bonovita is a convenient choice to promote healthy bones and heart.

 Strengthens healthy bones

 Why choose Bonovita?

-Bonovita is a comprehensive 4-in-1 health supplement providing multiple vitamins and nutrients ranging from Olive leaf extract, Vitamin K2, Vitamin D3 and Calcium in each veggie capsule.
+Bonovita is a comprehensive 3-in-1 health supplement providing multiple vitamins and nutrients consisting of Olive leaf extract, Vitamin K2 and Vitamin D3 in a single capsule.
 It is specially formulated with superior forms of each ingredient to bring out the highest bioavailability and better efficacy for healthy bones and heart.
 Taking 1 capsule of Bonovita once daily is a convenient and extensive way to obtain essential nutrients that may be lacking from our diets alone.

 healthy bones & heart